greenideas/school-notes/2012/Fall/Torts/Torts Class Notes.markdown

 	* Challenge the facts.
 "That never happened."
 	* Affirmative defenses
 	* ∂'s burden.
+* Privileges are codification of public policy goals.

 ### Self-defense
 * Use of reasonable force to defend against harmful or offensive contact (battery) or confinement